Sorting “Avatar: The Last Airbender” Characters into Hogwarts Houses

 When we meet Iroh, he has processed a lot of the choices he’s made in his life, grieved the loss of his son, and learned from the other Benders of the world.
 Lovable, tea-obsessed, and full of (sometimes confounding) ancient proverbs, Iroh is a grounding presence in Zuko’s life.
-It’s his stability, sense of peace, and his joy in smaller pleasures that teaches not only Zuko but many of the younger characters how to find their own paths.
+It’s his stability, sense of peace, and joy in smaller pleasures that teach not only Zuko but many of the younger characters how to find their own paths.

 6. Toph – Slytherin

 Our second Slytherin of the group, Toph is a favorite of many!
 She is badass, uncompromising, and unabashedly certain she is the best Earth Bender in the whole world.
 And considering she literally invented Metal Bending, who can blame her?
 Toph is extremely competitive, and when she first joins the group, apparently self-serving and not a team player.
 Much about Toph is revealed as the gang gets to know her, but she never loses her sarcasm, her dark sense of humor, or her hard-earned confidence.
 It’s no wonder she’s the first to accept fellow Slytherin, Zuko, into the group.